majestyz3/Agility-2020-nginx-plus-lab/docs/class1/module2/lab1.rst

 Start by creating a basic load balancing configuration.

-.. note:: Execute this command on the Nginx Plus Master Instance.
+.. note:: Execute this command on the Nginx Plus Master instance.

 .. code::